 - Not suitable for small dogs

-2. FRONTLINE Plus Flea and Tick Treatment for Large Dogs
+2. Topical Flea and Tick Treatment for Large Dogs

-This topical solution comes in a single-use applicator and is applied directly to the skin along your dog's back.
-It's designed for monthly use and is often chosen by owners of large, active dogs.
-The waterproof formula holds up well after baths and outdoor play.
+This topical solution comes in a single-use applicator and is applied along the dog's back.
+Monthly use makes it a practical option for owners of large, active dogs.
+The formula remains effective after bathing or swimming, which is ideal for outdoor lifestyles.

 What We Like: